denten-books/plain-text/1-chapter.md

 In the aftermath of World War II, Moreno expanded the first edition of his book to consider the ultimate automaton, the atomic bomb.
-"Mankind has been awakened from a dream," he writes.
+"Mankind has been awakened from a dream," he wrote.
 The atomic bomb gives humanity a glimpse of its common enemy.
 Technology, for Moreno, does not determine the present situation.
 Rather, a mindless actor in possession of fossilized volition, it competes, in Darwinian sense, with living actors.
 Once set in motion, voluntarily, by humans, the war machine and the book alike continue to do their bidding.
 These structures may no longer be needed or wanted, but because they are inorganic, they persist to shape the social and the mental worlds to come.
 Moreno
-explains:
+explained:

 > Many of the domesticated robots are blessed with the attribute of becoming labor-saving devices, which has, however the unpleasant consequence that they